Venous ulcer: Treatment

-The main aim of the treatment is to create such an environment that allows skin to grow across an ulcer.
-In the majority of cases this requires finding and treating underlying venous reflux.
+The treatment aims to create an environment that allows skin to grow across an ulcer.
+In most cases, this requires finding and treating underlying venous reflux.
 The National Institute for Health and Care Excellence (NICE) recommends referral to a vascular service for anyone with a leg ulcer that has not healed within two weeks or anyone with a healed leg ulcer.

-Most venous ulcers respond to patient education, elevation of foot, elastic compression, and evaluation (known as the Bisgaard regimen).
+Most venous ulcers respond to patient education, elevation of the foot, elastic compression, and evaluation (known as the Bisgaard regimen).
 Exercise together with compression stocking increases healing.
 There is no evidence that antibiotics, whether administered intravenously or by mouth, are useful.
 Silver products are also not typically useful, while there is some evidence of benefit from cadexomer iodine creams.
-There is a lack of quality evidence regarding the use of medical grade honey for venous leg ulcers.
+There is a lack of quality evidence regarding the use of medical-grade honey for venous leg ulcers.

-The recommendations of dressings to treat venous ulcers vary between the countries.
-Antibiotics are often recommended to be used only if so advised by the physician due to emergence of resistance of bacteria to antibiotics.
-This is an issue on venous ulcers as they tend to heal slower than acute wounds for example.
-Natural alternatives that are suitable for the longer term use exists on the market such as honey and resin salve.
+The recommendations for dressings to treat venous ulcers vary between the countries.
+Antibiotics are often recommended to be used only if advised by the physician due to the emergence of bacterial resistance to antibiotics.
+This is an issue with venous ulcers as they tend to heal more slowly than acute wounds, for example.
+Natural alternatives that are suitable for long-term use exist on the market, such as honey and resin salve.
 These products are considered as Medical Devices in EU and the products have to be CE marked.

+Sugar has long been known for its effectiveness in wound treatment, notably through the use of honey or powdered sugar.
+Several articles demonstrate the efficacy of sugar application in the treatment of ulcers of diabetic origin, as well as necrotic wounds.

+A study of 50 leg ulcer patients demonstrated the efficacy of a weekly treatment consisting solely of a 60% / 40% glucose/vaseline mixture applied to the wound, without debridement.
+Complementary compression therapy is used to reduce the effects of venous insufficiency.

-There is uncertain evidence whether alginate dressing is effective in the healing of venous ulcer when compared to hydrocolloid dressing or plain non-adherent dressing.
+There is uncertain evidence whether alginate dressing is effective in the healing of venous ulcers when compared to hydrocolloid dressing or plain non-adherent dressing.

-It is uncertain whether therapeutic ultrasound improve the healing of venous ulcer.
+It is uncertain whether therapeutic ultrasound improves the healing of venous ulcers.